 That doesn’t mean you should do all the writing yourself, there are many specialists who can do that for you, instead, it means that you should be involved in the process itself because no one can relay the message your company wants to relay better than yourself.

 One of the major mistakes that you could do is using plagiarized content on your website.
 Such content is very bad for search (you really WANT for search engines to find you if you want to be successful), as well as subject to copyright infringement.

 Even though images are a part of the website content, in this case, we will talk about them separately, for a number of reasons.
-Many people don’t want to bother with finding appropriate images themselves, so they task the developer to do it.
+Many people don’t want to bother with finding appropriate images themselves, so they ask the developer to do it.

-Same as with the rest of the content, it’s best if you are directly involved in content creation, and in case of the images, the best practice is if you find and purchase stock photography yourself.
+Same as with the rest of the content, it’s best if you are directly involved in content creation, and in the case of the images, the best practice is if you find and purchase stock photography yourself.

 The best option is employing a professional photographer to create the content specifically for the task at hand, which is, understandably, very costly.